- How do I acknowledge Connect messages?

 - The resident/patient had an LOA, and your EHR system processed the LOA as a discharge, which triggers the Connect interface to the EHR to archive the profile in your MealSuite account.

-- When the resident was readmitted, the Connect interface received an Admit message for the profile, and the Connect setting in your account for an Admit message is to assign the default diet order, which is often NPO, as that is the lowest risk option for safety reasons.
+- When the resident was readmitted, the your Connect interface setting of When a person is readmitted is to assign the default diet order, which is often NPO, as that is the lowest risk option for safety reasons.

 - The resident/patient in the EHR is not assigned an active diet order, and as such their profile in your MealSuite account is not updated and therefore will continue to be NPO.